-The implementation is divided into two main components, the CPU-based control logic and the GPU-based interpreter as outlined in the concept and design chapter.
-This section aims at describing the technical details of these components.
-First the CPUbased control logic will be discussed.
+The implementation is divided into two main components, the CPU-based control logic and the GPU-based interpreter as outlined in the Concept and Design chapter.
+This section aims to describe the technical details of these components.
+First the CPU-based control logic will be discussed.
 This component handles the communication with the GPU and is the entry point which is called by the symbolic regression algorithm.
 Following this, the GPU-based interpreter will be explored, highlighting the specifics of developing an interpreter on the GPU.

 An overview of how these components interact with each other is outlined in Figure 4.4.
-The parts of this figure will be explained in detail in the following sections.
+The parts of this figure are explained in detail in the following sections.